 16. Moong Dal Soup (6 Months+)

-Cook a handful of moong dal with turmeric powder in water.
+Cook a handful of moong dal with a pinch of turmeric powder in water.
 Then, drain the water and give it to your baby.
 It can help with stomach pain and diarrhoea.

 Foods You Should Avoid

 The foods you shouldn’t give your baby/toddler when he has diarrhoea are:

 - Dairy products except curd and buttermilk, and yoghurt

 - Fruits that start with P (peaches, pears, prunes, plums)